gchq/gaffer-doc/docs/getting-started/advanced-guide/import-export/csv.md

-# Import and Export
+# CSV Import and Export

 !!! info "Work in Progress"

     This page is under construction.

-    Proposed content: *Guide to cover the available import and export options*.
+    Proposed content: *Guide to cover the available import and export options for CSV*.

-## Using CSV

 Gaffer supports both importing from and exporting to csv.